aama/webapp/README.md

-We have chosen to write the application in the LISP dialect [Clojure](http://clojure.org/index) in part because we find its functional programming structure congenial and conducive to insights into the problem at hand, and in part because of the formidable and constantly growing set of libraries created by its very involved community of users.
+We have chosen to write the application in the LISP dialect [Clojure](http://clojure.org/index) in part because we find its functional structure congenial and conducive to insights into the problem at hand, and in part because of the formidable and constantly growing set of libraries created by its very involved community of users.